alkuzad/winget-source/README.md

 https://github.com/jantari/rewinged

-Didn't try it because it's audience is different - local repositories instead of publicly hosted ones.
+Didn't try it because it's audience is different - it creates fully-local rest api for winget to consume instead of publicly hosted ones.
 It's nice to know this exists as it seems it's not that hard to make one.